49-O: Disqualification hoax

-A hoax has been circulating which claims that if the '49-O' votes more than those of the winning candidate, then that poll will be canceled and will have to be re-polled.
-Furthermore, it claims that the contestants will be banned and they cannot contest the re-polling for their lifetime.
+A hoax circulated which claims that if the '49-O' votes more than those of the winning candidate, then that poll will be canceled and will have to be re-polled.
+Furthermore, it claims that the candidates will be banned and they cannot contest the re-polling for their lifetime.
 This is an incorrect interpretation and was clarified by the Election Commission.

 Invalidation of rule 49-O

 In its judgement of 27 September 2013, the Supreme Court directed that the Election Commission should make necessary provision in the ballot papers/EVMs for “None of the Above (NOTA)” option so that the electors who do not wish to vote for any of the candidates can exercise their right not to vote for any candidate without violation of the secrecy of their decision.
 Rules 41 (2), 41(3) and 49-O of the Conduct of Elections Rules, 1961, were held to be ultra vires Section 128 of the Representation of the People Act, 1951 and Article 19(1)(a) of the Constitution..
 On 11 October 2013, the Election Commission released a notification declaring that the None of the above option would be provided on voting machines and the option under rule 49-O would not be available any longer.